Notice of Privacy Practices

 - Facilitating payment to another provider who has participated in your care.

-- For Healthcare Operations.
-For example, health care operations may include:
+- Healthcare Operations may include:

-- Improving quality of care.
+- Improving the quality of care.

 - Accrediting, certifying, licensing or credentialing health care providers.